danielharrell/open-eyes-lect-2017-18/Open.md

 the self be open to what lies outside it.

 This suggestion about our selfhood may sound abstruse, or at least abstract.
-But we have an everyday expression to clarify the suggestion, and make it more concrete, when we speak of having *a point of view*.
+But we have a commonplace expression to clarify the suggestion, and make it more concrete, when we speak of having *a point of view*.
 Here at the podium, for example, my awareness gives me a point of view on you in the